 What is pre-approval?

-Types of pre-approval
+Benefits of pre-approval

 Despite the conditional nature of the pre-approval process, banks and other lenders do require documentation.
 Along with a standard 100-point identification check, lenders may carry out a credit check and ask for proof of income, employment, savings, assets, and debt.
-Reliable pre-approval also involves a background check and the completion of an extensive application form.
+Reliable pre-approval involves a background check and the completion of an extensive application form.